Mole, Skin Tag, Sun/Age Spot Removal

 What will it look like after?

-You will have a brown crust (scab) straight after, which can last 3-14 days, once this comes away the skin will be bright pink, this is just the brand new skin coming to the surface and can last unto 12 weeks, before returning bak to normal skin colour.
+Once the scab comes away the skin will be bright pink, this is just the brand new skin coming to the surface and can last unto 12 weeks, before returning back to normal skin colour.

 Will it scar?

-There is always a chance of scarring, especially if prior and aftercare isn’t followed, or you have medical conditions, but 99% of our clients are left with no visible mark and you would never know they previously had a mole or skin tag.
+There is always a chance of scarring, especially if prior and aftercare isn’t followed, or you have medical conditions, but 99% of our clients are left with no visible mark.

 Age/Sun spots